WHAT A CHARACTER!

 We can analyze characters through

-Characterization can be direct, where the author explicitly describes the character, or indirect, where the reader must make inferences.
+Characterization can be direct, in which the author explicitly describes the character, or indirect, in which the reader must infer the character.

-Character studies and explicit instruction on character analysis can make students more active, engaged readers, contributing to helping them become successful readers.
+Character studies and explicit instruction in character analysis can make students more active, engaged readers, helping them become successful readers.

 ACTIVITIES